Mancala games are often won with the smallest margin. One extra stone in your mancala can make the difference to win or to lose.

 Be able to adjust your strategy at any time

 Keep the number of stones in each bin less than or equal to the number needed to hit my own mancala.
-This allows you to starve your opponent, but it gives you also a board position that offers you a variety of different strategies depending on the moves your your opponent.
+This allows you to starve your opponent, but it gives you also a board position that offers you a variety of different strategies depending on the moves your opponent.

 Set up baits

 Sometimes, it's good that some of your stones are being raided.
 This occurs when the future cost for your opponent is higher than the stones he was able to capture.
-Always weigh the costs against alternetive moves and simultaneous benefits.
+Always weigh the costs against alternative moves and simultaneous benefits.